-Drinking Water Source Assessment information: The Department of Public Health conducted the source assessment In 2003.
-The District's wells are considered most vulnerable to the following activities not associated with any detected contaminants: Sewer collection systems.
+Drinking Water Source Assessment, The Department of Public Health conducted the source assessment

 This report is available by request from the McKinney Water District Office.
-Phone (916) 806-0510, or website www.mckinneywaterdistrict.com, or 103 Simmons Way Folson, Ca 95630.
+Phone (916) 806-0510, or website www.mckinneywaterdistrict.com, or 103

+Simmons Way Folsom, Ca 95630.